agcy1210/predict-if-server-will-be-hacked/README.md

-- Problem Statement: To predict if the server will be hacked
+- Problem Statement: To predict if the server will be hacked or not.
 - Approach used: Support Vector Machine (SVM)